 Cyberlux Corporation is the registered owner of the CYBERLUX® mark for lighting products, namely, diodal illuminators.
-Trademark applications are pending for the RELIABRIGHT1 , RELYON1 , FOCUSON1 , EVERON1 , BRIGHTEYE1 , WATCHDOG1 , LUMENOPTIC1 and KEON1 marks.
+Trademark applications are pending for the RELIABRIGHTTM, RELYONTM, FOCUSONTM, EVERONTM, BRIGHTEYETM, WATCHDOGTM, LUMENOPTICTM and KEONTM marks.
 The above marks are registered under International Goods and Services Class 9 (Electrical and Scientific Apparatus), Class 11 (Environmental Control Apparatus), or both.
+We have additional registrations underway for our new business units and new markets we are serving.